-The exit condition report can be compared to the Entry condition report - general tenancies (Form 1a) - and any supporting documentation such as photographs - to determine if the property is in, as far as possible, the same condition as when the tenant moved in, fair wear and tear excepted.
+The report should be filled out by the tenant and they must give you a copy.
+It will be compared to the Entry condition report - general tenancies (Form 1a) - and any supporting documentation such as photographs - to determine if the property is in, as far as possible, the same condition as when the tenant moved in, fair wear and tear excepted.